Independent curator

 Mithu Sen installing her work in Kenpoku Art 2016

-Kodama Kanazawa (金澤 韻) is a Japanese curator of contemporary art, currently based in Shanghai, China.
+Kodama Kanazawa (金澤 韻) : Contemporary art curator with extensive experience organizing numerous exhibitions both in Japan and abroad.
 After working for 12 years in public art museums, she began working independently in 2013.
-Code-a-Machine(Kodama Kanazawa + Shinichiro Masui) founder, artistic director.
-Visiting Professor at Kyoto University of the Arts.
+Code-a-Machine(Kodama Kanazawa + Shinichiro Masui) Co-founder, artistic director.
 CIMAM member.